 JUST Capital’s annual survey – which asks the public what they care about most regarding business issues – makes it clear that Americans put bread-and-butter issues first.
 People’s biggest priorities include good benefits, a living wage, a safe workplace, fairness in pay, and equal opportunity.
 These features are a lot more complicated to implement than perks like a ping-pong table, but they matter.

 Professionals and managers in higher-paying industries may take these fundamentals for granted, as they are table stakes for winning the race for talent in a tight labor market.
 Employers in low-wage sectors with smaller profit margins may assume they can’t afford to do better.
 But research shows that investing in worker well-being is a win-win for workers and companies across all industries.

+There are certainly resources to help you find out which companies are leading the way on these issues — sign up for our weekly newsletter to start — but the more detailed data you can collect the better.
 We looked at a few of Americans’ top priorities and how some of the top-ranked companies in our Rankings performed on these issues.

 Priority #1: Pays a Living Wage